What you need to know about Portable Appliance Testing

 Dedicated PAT testers come in a variety of types and level of complexities.
 At the more basic end are simple pass/fail testers that perform the tests and tell the user whether the equipment has passed or failed.
 The more complex versions will display the results of the test in figures that will need interpreting against the criteria laid down in the IET Code of Practice as well be capable of performing more than the basic required testing.

 Separate test equipment can be used to perform Portable Appliance Testing.
 This can mean either a separate Earth continuity tester and separate insulation resistance tester or a multifunction tester that can perform these two operations.
-If test equipment of this type is used the earth continuity equipment should have a test voltage of between 20mA and 200mA, the insulation resistance tester should be capable of applying a test voltage of 500V DC.
+If test equipment of this type is used the earth continuity equipment should have a test current of between 20mA and 200mA, the insulation resistance tester should be capable of applying a test voltage of 500V DC.
 If using a separate test equipment then a plug adaptor may be required to aid in performing the test.

 These are the two main tests required for portable appliance testing.
 Some purpose built PAT testers are capable of carrying out additional tests such as a touch current test or a load test, they are nice to be able to offer but they are not required.